b10wf15h3d/b10wf15h3d.github.io/_posts/2022-05-03-My-First-Python-Script.md

 My Python is like my Spanglish, I can just about read it and writing it is even worse!

-So I've just started the below course on Udemy.
+So I've just started the below linked course on Udemy.
 Like the instructor I believe that the best way to learn is to be hands on

 > [Learn Python & Ethical Hacking From Scratch](https://www.udemy.com/share/101WfE3@ZR9_AzsIapqOzT7ICc6Wjvml1wjv_zgJ_L1nsCO2XQB17bDdYJf1kOjebU5-Bdz3/)
 {: .prompt-info }